Tuesday, November 16, 2010

 Restricts Gang Violence, not Gang Membership

-In America, we stamp out gangs, even the non-criminal ones.
+The best we can do to prevent gang violence is to make it easier for gangs to form and to stay together, but to restrict the gangs that get too violent or intimidating.
+This is essentially what Japan does.
+Its government allows the Yakuza to function, but it does not officially condone their activities.
+The Japanese government monitors gangs, and goes after violent criminal activity.
+Some yakuza gangs (bÅryokudan) have been around for decades.
+The government keeps them in check, but allows them to operate and does not pick winners.In America, we stamp out gangs, even the non-criminal ones.
 By definition, gangs resist authority, seek to patrol turf, discipline their own members, and have conflicts with other gangs.
 If we consider these criminal acts, then all gangs are criminal organization.
 But lots of boys join gangs to be a part of a gang, not to commit greater crimes.
 By stamping out all of the harmless gangs, only the most violent and criminal gangs can survive.
 Narco-trafficking gangs serve two purposes: to facilitate the illegal drug trade, and to give their members a sense of belonging associated with gang life.
 Extortion gangs serve two purposes: to tax local businesses, and to provided an ethic-based hierarchical organization to local youths who crave it.
 The mid-1990's Russian Mafia in Brooklyn served two purposes: to make huge sums of money for their leadership, and to give newly arrived immigrants an outlet for their skills and a sense of belonging.
 A gang that exists purely for camaraderie and does not fund itself on crime has no chance of survival.
 The criminal gangs have more resources because of their illegal businesses, and the government restricts non-violent gangs, as well as violent criminal ones.

 I recently read a book about the history of modern Turkey.
 The Turkish government suppressed all ethic-based organizations in the 1970's and 1980's.
 As a result, peaceful Kurdish organizations could not form in Kurdish areas of southern Turkey.
 The violent Marxist terrorist organization PKK was the only organization strong enough to survive.
 As a result, it was the only organization speaking on behalf of Kurdish rights.
 The government made the PKK what it is by restricting all of its competition.
 Kurds who do not support Marxism or violence were not given a voice, and the government radicalized the general Kurdish population of Southern Turkey.